 - Send postcards and emails to the CEO of Kroger, David Dillon.
 Drop off a manager’s letter to the local Publix store when you shop, calling on them to work with the CIW.
 Order postcards, send emails, download manger’s letters and view other resources.

 - Learn more.
-Contact the Rev. Noelle Damico, Associate for Fair Food with the Presbyterian Hunger Program to share your ideas.
+Contact the Presbyterian Hunger Program to share your ideas.

 - Give generously to the One Great Hour of Sharing Offering that supports the PC(USA)’s work on the Campaign for Fair Food, which is a ministry of the Presbyterian Hunger Program.